Luodian/Otter/README.md

 ## 🦾 Update

 - [2023-05-14]
-  1. Battle Otter with Owl? the Pokémon Arena is here!
+  1. Otter battles with Owl? the Pokémon Arena is here!
 Our model is selected in [Multi-Modal Arena](http://vlarena.opengvlab.com/).
 This is an interesting Multi-Modal Foundation Models competition arena that let you see different models reaction to the same question.

 - [2023-05-08]
   1. Check our Arxiv release paper at [Otter: A Multi-Modal Model with In-Context Instruction Tuning](https://arxiv.org/abs/2305.03726) !